First Response Time Metrics Are Misleading: Here Are the Ones That Matter

 What first response time actually measures

 First response time answers one question: how quickly did someone say “we are looking at this”?
-It does not answer whether the issue was resolved on the first contact, whether the customer had to repeat information, whether ownership was clear throughout the interaction, or whether the customer will contact again.
-A team can have excellent first response time and a rising repeat contact rate simultaneously, which means customers are being acknowledged faster while their issues are resolved less often.
+It does not answer whether the issue was resolved on first contact.
+It does not tell you whether the customer had to repeat information.
+It does not reveal whether ownership was clear.
+A team can have excellent first response time and a rising repeat contact rate at the same time.
+That means customers are being acknowledged faster while their issues are resolved less often.

 The Four Metrics That Actually Reflect Customer Experience